|

 -

-- Above two pictures were taken when we opened a rock cover of a Golden Spiny
+- Above pictures were taken when we opened a rock cover of a Golden Spiny

 Ant colony.
 The ants were protecting their eggs.
-The second photo show the winged caste of the species.
+The first photo show the winged caste of the species.

 They could be the male of female ready for the mating flight on the top